ryanneph/Computer-Enhance-Coursework/README.md

 Personal work produced while following Casey Muratori's ["Computer Enhance" course](https://www.computerenhance.com/).

-Source code is primarily (if not completely) written using `Version: beta 0.1.047, built on 27 November 2022` of Jonathan Blow's "jai" programming language on a modern Linux-based operating system.
+Source code is primarily (if not completely) written using `Version: beta 0.1.060, built on 08 April 2023` of Jonathan Blow's "jai" programming language on a modern Linux-based operating system.
 Access to the "jai" compiler is currently (as of this writing) restricted to closed beta participants only.
 I will provide best-effort to ensure the code remains as portable as possible, but support will not be guaranteed.